 - Using a pastry cutter or a knife and fork, cut small pieces of butter into flour mixture; work butter into mixture with pastry cutter or knife and fork, until butter pieces resemble small peas.

 - Add buttermilk and zest to flour mixture; mix batter with pastry cutter or a knife and fork until just combined (small pieces of butter will make batter appear a little lumpy).

-- Spoon batter by 2 heaping tablespoons onto prepared cookie sheet to make 10 cakes, leaving a few inches between each one.
-Bake until tops are just golden and a tester inserted in center of a cake comes out clean, about 10-12 minutes.
+- Spoon batter by 2 heaping tbsp onto prepared cookie sheet to make 10 cakes, leaving a few inches between each one.
+Bake until tops are just golden and a tester inserted in center of a cake comes out clean, about 10 to 12 minutes.
 Remove from oven; cool completely.

 - When cool, split each shortcake in half and lay the two halves on a plate.
-Top each half with about 3 Tbsp strawberries and drizzle each with a little reserved liquid; top each half with 2 Tbsp whipped cream.
+Top each half with about 3 tbsp strawberries and drizzle each with a little reserved liquid; top each half with 2 tbsp whipped cream.
 Serve immediately.

 - Serving size: 2 topped-shortcake halves